Levi’s Long History In Denim

 Feature #2: Colour Of Thread

-The orange (tobacco) thread used on the original Levi’s Jeans has now become an industry standard.
-Legend has it that tailor Jacob Davis originally insisted that the thread has to be orange to match the jean’s copper rivets.
-But, Levi’s Jeans can’t confirm this rumor as all the records are destroyed by the earthquake in 1906.
+The orange (tobacco) thread used on the original Levi’s jeans has now become an industry standard.
+Legend has it that tailor Jacob Davis originally insisted that the thread has to be orange to match the jeans’ copper rivets.
+But, Levi’s can’t confirm this rumor as all the records were destroyed by the earthquake in 1906.

 On vintage pairs of the brand, mostly on early so-called ‘Big E‘ jeans, you see a combination of yellow and orange thread.

-Combination of orange and yellow thread of back pocket of vintage pair of Levi’s Jeans from the early ’60’s.
+Combination of orange and yellow thread of back pocket of vintage pair of Levi’s jeans from the early 1960’s.

 Feature #3: The Batwing Logo

-The Batwing is designed in 1967 by Walter Landor & Associates.
-The colour red was used as a link to the brand’s Red Tab.
-The outlines of the Batwing logo comes straight from the 501 jeans back pockets.
+The Batwing was designed in 1967 by Walter Landor & Associates.
+The color red was used as a link to the brand’s Red Tab.
+The outlines of the Batwing logo come straight from the 501 jeans’ back pockets.
 If you look closely at the back pockets you should see the Batwing just above the arcs of the arcuate design.

 The Levi’s Jeans Batwing logo.

-Note: The Batwing logo is really popular by youth at the moment.
-In the first half of 2017, Levi’s sold more than 3 million of their Batwing t-shirts.
+Note: The Batwing logo has gained significant popularity among youth.
+In the first half of 2017 alone, Levi’s sold over 3 million Batwing t-shirts.

 Feature #4: Red Tab